BMWire/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 4. 3-add_dnodeint_end.c - Function that adds a node to the end of a DLL.
 5. 4-free_dlistint.c - Function that frees a DLL.
 6. 5-get_dnodeint.c - Function that returns a node at an index from a DLL.
+7. 6-sum_dlistint.c - Function that gets the sum of the data in a DLL.